rk-iitb26/GNR-640---Mini-Project/README.md

 2) Spherical Kriging
 3) Gaussian Kriging
 4) Exponential Kriging

-\n**STEPS:** Clipping the data using USA shapefile > Converting in 2 degree spatial resolution using same spatial configuration as used for gridding ERA5 data.
+**STEPS:** Clipping the data using USA shapefile > Converting in 2 degree spatial resolution using same spatial configuration as used for gridding ERA5 data.

 Statistical_Assessment.ipynb - Test of central tendency, dispersion and distribution characteristics